top of page

 Let's use a giant hedge in Vienna that I hung out with last summer to illustrate a feature of therapeutic and spiritual practice: externalization.

-Most of us are enmeshed in the objects of our consciousness throughout the day without a second thought.
-So, externalization practice is just that, a practice.
-It often takes time for the experiencer to start teasing out conscious awareness from the momentary, ever-changing processes bubbling up at any moment.
-But even beginning this process can produce revelatory and restorative impacts.
 This perspective is also why I do not shy away from labeling forces of the mind as negative, maladaptive, counterproductive, or unwholesome.
-Some therapists avoid this, understandably concerned clients will internalize these labels as selfhood.
-However, a view that embraces externalization practice avoids the threat of identification (or further entrenching identification).
-From this perspective, calling a spade a spade is empowering.
-The mind-body system is creative.
-It creates degrees of suffering and well-being.
-Your essence, integrity, and inherent worth have nothing to do with these creations.
-But we are participants in this process.
+This labeling practice is a common feature of Buddhist practice and Cognitive Behavioral Therapy.
+However, some therapists avoid this, understandably concerned clients will internalize these labels as selfhood.
+Yet, a view that embraces externalization practice avoids or lessens the threat of identification (or further entrenching identification).
+From this perspective, calling a spade a spade is empowering because it aids in the conceptualization of what creative energies support or hinder well-being.
+Our essence and inherent worth have nothing to do with these creations.
+However, we are participants in this process.
 The sooner we can articulate these forces and not cling to them, the more psychological flexibility, agency, and empowerment are produced.

 Comments